 What is stuttering?

 Stuttering is a communication disorder characterized by disruptions (disfluencies) in the normal flow of speech.
-People who stutter (PWS) often experience physical tension in the mechanisms used for speech production (lips, tongue, larynx and jaw).
-Oftentimes if left untreated it causes embarrassment and fear of talking.
+Stuttering is an interruption of the continuous flow of speech.
+It can be characterized as prolongations (sssssssssnake), repetitions of words (I I I want milk) or phrases (I want I want milk), frequent use of filler words (uh, um), or blocking (silence and struggle before saying a word).
+People who stutter (PWS) often experience physical tension in the mechanisms used for speech production (lips, tongue, larynx, and jaw).
+Oftentimes, if left untreated, it causes embarrassment and fear of talking.
 Together these result in difficulty communicating effectively.
-Stuttering can negatively impact academics, careers and social situations without the proper intervention.
+Stuttering can negatively impact academics, careers, and social situations without the proper intervention.

 The exact cause of stuttering is unknown.
 It is known that more boys than girls stutter.
 There is often a genetic link in the family.
 It should be noted that parents and family members are not to blame if a child starts stuttering.
 Stuttering is not a psychological or “nervous” disorder.
-Telling a PWS to slow down and take a deep breath is often believed to be helpful advice given a child or adult who stutters.
-This advice can actually cause a someone to stutter more.
+Although it is common advice to tell a PWS to slow down and take a deep breath, this advice can actually cause someone to stutter more.

 Early intervention is vital.
 Most children begin stuttering between the ages of 2 ½ and 5.
-Research has shown the earlier intervention is sought, the likelihood of eliminating stuttering increases.
+Research suggests that early intervention significantly increases a child's likelihood of eliminating stuttering.
 Once a child is older than age 7, it is difficult to eliminate stuttering completely, but fluency can be enhanced.

 What can parents do if their child starts stuttering?